CoolerVoid/tombpool/README.md

 #example how too use TombPool

-$ mkdir pack; cd pack

-$ cmake ../; make; cd .. ; cp tombpool.h pack; cp test.c pack; cd pack

-$ sudo cp libtombpool.so /lib
+$ sudo sh install.sh

-$ gcc -o test test.c -lpthread -ltombpool

-$ ./test

 #What this it ?
-Just another thread pool simple api to work with double linked queue
+Just another thread pool simple library

 #How too use ?
 look the comments in test.c